hima-agarwal-11/CCRM-CampusCourseRecordsManager/README.md

 PROJECT OVERVIEW:

 CAMPUS COURSE AND RECORDS MANAGER (CCRM)

 Heartiest welcome to the CAMPUS COURSE AND RECORDS MANAGER (CCRM), a console-based application which I have built from the root level to help educational institutions manage their academic operations.
 I learnt about core concepts of Java SE, focusing on building robust , well structured system that handles everything from student enrollment ,  grading system , course managemnt backup and many more.

 I have designed CCRM to be powerful and easy to use using morder highly demanding Java features to ensure that its not just functional but also has a clear demonstartion of strong software design principles.

 KEY GEATURES I IMPLEMENTED

-*STUDENT HUB:
+STUDENT HUB:

 Easy to add new students, update their details or view their profiles . each and every record is managed with care.

-*COURSE CATALOG:
+COURSE CATALOG:

 Create and manage the course offering , detailings everything from cerdits to the instructor and semester.

-*SEAMLESS ENROLLMENT:
+SEAMLESS ENROLLMENT:

 Enroll and unenroll students in their respective courses ,with the system automatically checking for errors and credit limits .

-*GRADING AND TRANSCRIPTS:
+GRADING AND TRANSCRIPTS:

-Record grades and calculate GPAs in no time .Generate detailed academic summary for any student .
+Record grades and calculate GPAs in no time .Generate detailed academic summary for any student

-*DATA PORTABILITY:
+DATA PORTABILITY:

 I have built a robust import export feature , allowing the user to work with CSV files for easy data exchange .

-*SAFE AND SOUND:
+SAFE AND SOUND:

 The automatic backup system creates timestamped snapshots of all your data , so that the user never have to worry about losing progress.

-*SMART SEARCH :
+SMART SEARCH :

 Quickly find what you need using the search and filter opertations powered by Java's Stream API.

 MY TECH STACK AND JAVA JOURNEY: